bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 4. The leaves of this tree define the senones for this context-dependent phone state.

 This process solves both problems listed above.
-First, the data can now be shared among several triphone states so the parameters estimates are robust.
+First, the data can now be shared among several triphone states, so the parameter estimates are robust.
 Second, if a triphone is needed at test time that was unseen in training, it's corresponding senone can be found by walking the decision tree and answering the splitting questions appropriately.

 Almost all modern speech recognition systems that use phone-based units utilize senones as the context-dependent unit.
 A production-grade large vocabulary recognizer can typically have about 10,000 senones in the model.
 Note that this is far more than the 120 context-independent states but far less than the 192,000 states in an untied context-dependent system.